yh2575/Product-Hunt-Recommender/README.md

 If so, I might then note the similarity between p1 and p2, and then conclude that since user1 upvoted p1, she/he is likely to upvote p2 as well.

 In essense, out of all the new products coming out of each day, I want to suggest users the ones that similar to the products they upvoted before.
+It may not even be necessary to find all items with the highest expected ratings, but only to find a large subset of those with upvotes.